customer-service-helpdesk

 Helpdesks are used specifically to streamline and mitigate your existing customer service ticket demand.
 This type of tool isn't needed for new brands or low volume merchants with 50 or even 100 tickets or requests coming in a month.
 Helpdesks really start to be valuable as you scale out to 1,000 orders a month, 5,000 orders a month, etc., and as you hire your first customer service agent or customer service manager.
 Don't invest in a helpdesk too early!
 That being said, if you're a high growth brand, such as a few brands we've worked with that did a $500k+ kickstarter campaign, then you may want to get a helpdesk before sending out that first major order to all your customers, because undoubtedly you will need it for the long haul, and being ready slightly ahead of demand will save a lot of time costs in just a few weeks, when the inquiries come flooding in.

-When should you be investing in Customer Service Helpdesk apps?
+When should you invest in Customer Service Helpdesk software?

 Right as you hire your first support agent is when you should start researching and vetting helpdesks.
 You have to choose one that aligns with the goals of the business and the growth of the business.
 If you're a smaller merchant and going to stay small, you don't need all the bells and whistles of advanced rules and macros, advanced live chat, and maybe you don't need phone call support.